Has this article been insightful? Share it!

 Depending on your condition, you might also be sent for:

-After the surgery, it is important to optimise blood flow to the spine and closely monitor and assess neurologic function.
-Appropriate analgesics and corticosteroid injections help decrease the swelling in the spinal cord and alleviate pain.
+After the surgery, it is critical to optimise blood flow to the spine while closely monitoring and evaluating neurologic function.
+Proper analgesics and corticosteroid injections help reduce the swelling in the spinal cord and relieve pain.

-Depending on the severity of the injury, decompression surgery may be necessary:
+Depending on the severity of the injury, decompression surgery may be required:

 Other possible treatments include: